 In December 2016, the Company entered into a patent license agreement for \$0.5 million, which expires upon expiration of the last to expire of the licensed patents.
 Under this agreement, if the Company develops and sells specific products based on the patents, the Company would pay a royalty up to a cumulative \$0.5 million from Origin 1, whereby no further payments will be due for any production at Origin 1.
 If production of those products occurs at subsequent facilities, the Company will pay an upfront license fee royalty and a variable royalty based on production at that subsequent facility, capped at an aggregate \$10.0 million per facility.
 Certain products that the Company is currently developing and anticipates selling are expected to utilize these patents.
-No payments were made during the three and nine months ended September 30, 2023 or 2022.
+No payments have been made under this agreement through March 31, 2024.

 In November 2016, the Company entered into a nonexclusive patent license agreement, which expires upon expiration of the patent.
 Under this agreement, if the Company produces products based on the patent, the Company will pay an annual royalty upon commencement of operations on Origin 1 which will not exceed \$1.0 million cumulatively.
 The pipeline of Company products and sales are not currently expected to be subject to this patent.
 The annual royalty payments are less than \$0.1 million.
+The Company terminated the license effective April 26, 2024.

 In September 2011, the Company entered into a nonexclusive patent license agreement, which expires upon expiration of the patent.
 Under this agreement, if the Company develops and sells specific products based on the patent, the Company would pay a royalty up to \$2.0 million per year and \$10.0 million in the aggregate.
 Certain products that the Company is currently developing and anticipates selling are expected to utilize these patents.
-No payments were made during the three and nine months ended September 30, 2023 or 2022.
+No payments have been made under this agreement through March 31, 2024.